LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/if-i-told-you-the-times.md

 &nbsp;

-Not every is made to love you,
+Not everyone is made to love you,

-almost everybody won’t know
+almost everybody won't know

-how real love really feels,
+how real love really feels like,

 but you are preparing for that task.